 What is your policy on teachers and chaperones?

-We allow 1 free admission for teachers per 15 paid students.
+Classroom teachers are free but will need to present a school ID.
 Any additional adults and children will be charged the price of the field trip.

 When should we arrive?